clpong/DevelopingDataProducts/README.md

 # Developing Data Products
 Assignment for Module 9 Coursera
-This repository has all the codes for Shiny apps and slidify
+<p> This repository has all the codes for Shiny apps and slidify </p>